 Of course, since this isn’t Photoshop, you won’t have access to all the finer adjustments you may be used to.

 It’s the fastest way to start editing and retouching images without any mishmash.
-There really isn’t a faster image editing app on Chromebooks that doesn’t require any annoying account signups and downloads.
+There really isn’t a faster way- it’s an image editing app that doesn’t require any annoying account signup.
 Pixlr is the real thing.
 Give it a try and see.

 I personally use Pixlr to make some graphics for some of my articles here.
 I know I’m not the best, but I’ve made some impressive images before (in my opinion).

-Again, you don’t even need to register.
-And you don’t need to download anything.
-It’s easy.
+It doesn’t get any easier.
 If you’re in a rush and need a Photoshop substitute, go with Pixlr.
-Pixlr is the most similar to Photoshop in user interface (UI) and toolset.
+Pixlr is the most similar to Photoshop in the user interface (UI) and toolset.

 Photoshop Alternative #2: GIMP

 You can draw images, but you may experience quality issues.
-You can free-form draw as well as resize, crop, combine, montage, and convert between multiple image formats.
+You can also free-form draw as well as resize, crop, combine, montage, and convert between multiple image formats.

 Something special about GIMP is that you can create GIF animations.
 You know, like this:

 The interface of GIMP is also similar to Photoshop, but not as much as Pixlr.
 The feature set and tools of GIMP are advanced enough for the moderate editor, but again, it’s not Photoshop so there will be missing tools.

 GIMP is also constantly updated and has a huge support forum.

-You can check GIMP on the Chrome web store here.
+You can check GIMP on the Chrome Web Store here.